Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 Now they tell us.

-Now they tell uh this is CNBC.com, the recent slump in housing making some analysts uneasy about a recovery that many thought sustainable just a couple of months ago, and comes at a time when the Federal Reserve is nearing the end of a critical year long program to support the mortgage market.
+The recent slump in housing, making some analysts uneasy about a recovery that many thought sustainable just a couple of months ago and comes at a time when the Federal Reserve is nearing the end of a critical year-long program to support the mortgage market.

-Housing is a pivotable, uh pivotal, ambiguous point, said Ted Gayer, the uh co-director of economic studies at Brookings.
+It said, Ted Geyer, the co-director of economic studies at Brookings.

 A spate of recent reports from home sales to mortgage activity has been starkly negative.